holy-sheets/holysheets/docs/en/authentication/jwt.md

 1. **Open Your Google Sheet:**

-   - Navigate to the Google Sheet you intend to access with HolySheets.
+   - Navigate to the Google Sheet you intend to access with HolySheets!.

 2. **Share the Sheet with the Service Account:**